April 15, 2017

 BOMBERS B-52 (1957)

-This CinemaScope production is Warner Brother's answer to the more successful 1955 release, Strategic Air Command, filmed in Paramount’s VistaVision format.
-It was superior in cinematography and script authenticity by Bernie Lay, an airman himself who came to the table with first-hand details.
+This CinemaScope production is Warner Bros.' answer to the more successful 1955 release, Strategic Air Command, filmed in Paramount’s VistaVision format.
+It was superior in cinematography and script authenticity by Bernie Lay, an airman himself, who came to the table with firsthand details.
 Victor Young's opening male ensemble song and dynamic flying score from that film better captured the grandeur of this period.
 But I digress.
-Renowned composer, Leonard Rosenman, on the other hand, wrote a soap opera opening theme that goes against the bold, three-dimensional title graphically spelled out on the screen.
-He does write a dynamic B-52 motif which I address below.
-Some big bucks were spent here and it shows.
-The film gets high points for location filming on an active SAC base and the ground camera crew's work is to be applauded.
-This helps distance itself a bit beyond the B-movie category, along with the draw of Natalie Wood, Karl Malden, and Efrem Zimbalist, Jr.―all on career upswings.
+Renowned composer Leonard Rosenman, on the other hand, wrote a soap opera opening theme that goes against the bold, three-dimensional title graphically spelled out on the screen.
+He did write a dynamic B-52 motif, which I address below.
+Some big bucks were spent here, and it shows.
+The film gets high points for location filming on an active SAC base, and the camera crew's work on the ground is applauded.
+This helps distance itself a bit beyond the B-movie category, along with the draw of Natalie Wood, Karl Malden, and Efrem Zimbalist, Jr., all on career upswings.

 If you are an aviation enthusiast of this era, the B-52, as was the B-36 in the “SAC” film, will be your highlight and the main reason for remembering the movie.
-It is a visual aviation history lesson of the USAF's formative years.
+It is a visual aviation history lesson of the USAF's formative years, including Boeing's B-47 in background shots.
 The takeoffs and flybys are exciting, if not spectacular.
+Probably done better in A Gathering of Eagles (1962).
 The banter between tanker and bomber pilots is fun in one sequence.
-During a twenty-four-hour flight, Zimbalist's “travelogue” comments and accompanying back screen projected visuals, should have been left on the editing floor.
-The Boeing bomber's interior mockups appear to be well done.
+During a twenty-four-hour flight, Zimbalist's “travelogue” comments and accompanying back screen projected visuals should have been left on the editing floor.
+The Boeing bomber's interior mockups appear accurate.

 April 1, 2017